 Bronte Beach and Clovelly

-A popular stop on the 6km walk is Bronte’s seaside cafes.
-On the section between Bronte and Clovelly is Waverley Cemetery.
+An easy way to explore Bronte and Clovelly is on the Bondi to Coogee Coastal Walk, a trail that will take in both beaches and their beautiful surrounds.
+Waverley Cemetery is on the section between Bronte and Clovelly.
 Many eminent Australians are buried on top of the cliffs, including literary figures Henry Lawson and Dorothea Mackellar and aviation pioneer Lawrence Hargrave.